Do Go On - 443 - The Theft of The Scream

 You can get bonus episodes.

-get instant access to those on the bonus level or above.
+And you get instant access to those on the bonus level or above.

 And then you also get three new bonus ones every month.

-So the catalog is growing.
+So the catalogue, it's growing.

 It's huge.